anhchor/nightfalls/nightfalls/the-devils-lair.md

 ### Ghost Scanning Room

+Standing on the balcony behind the ghost scanning is relatively safe if you have a Well.
+Occasionally ads will spawn from the door behind you.

 ### Tank Area

 - The tank will one-shot you, and splash damage from the laser can kill you.
 Don't be anywhere near the shot.
 Breaking one of the tank's legs will disable it for a short while, preventing it from shooting its laser attack.
-- Watch for snipers in the back.
+- Watch for snipers in the back where the tank is, along the far right side when you first enter, and on the building.
-- The skiff will one-shot you.
+- A Fallen skiff drops off reinforcements and will one-shot you.

-### Boss Room -->
+### Boss Room

+This is an ad-heavy encounter with spawns happening throughout, though by hanging out in the left room you'll be pretty safe.

+- Occasionally, the boss may teleport right outside the window of the left room and look at you.
+- There are four Void servitors for each of the two immune phases.
+- At the boss's second immune phase, two Overload captains will spawn.

+---

+## Personal Loadout

+- 2x Well of Radiance with Phoenix Protocol + 1x Bubble with Crest of Alpha Lupi for chaining Supers
+- Ticuu's, Le Monarque, Witherhoard